Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 See @feedforward-net for a visualization.

 #figure(
-  image("images/feedforward-neural-network.svg", height: 25%), //TODO: adujust image colors, maybe: #72be90, #6a6ca4, #ea9397
+  image("images/feedforward-neural-network.png", height: 25%),
   caption: [Feedforward neural net consisting of input layer, hidden layer and output layer.
 When evaluating, the value for each neuron gets calculated by @perceptron-math.]
 ) <feedforward-net>

 During training, the network adjusts the weights of connections between neurons to minimize the loss function, which quantifies the difference between predicted outputs and actual targets.
-//TODO: add that in this paper binary crossentropy loss was used + formula?
-//TODO: add more mathmatically, what a loss function is?
 This process often involves techniques such as backpropagation and gradient descent to iteratively reduce the loss.
 By doing so, FNNs can learn complex patterns and relationships within data, enabling them to perform a wide range of tasks with high accuracy.
 For additional information, see @russellArtificialIntelligenceModern2021.

 === Convolutional Neural Network
-// TODO: motivation, why did I use it?
-// 1D kernels for time series, sequential data -> motivation why it is considered in my thesis.
 A convolutional neural network (CNN) is a specialized artificial neural network employing convolutional layers that automatically learn hierarchical patterns and features from inputs.

-These convolutional layers consist of filters with a specific kernel size that slide across the input, performing convolutions to extract local features.
+These convolutional layers consist of filters sliding across the input, performing convolutions to extract local features.
-CNNs typically consist of multiple layers, including convolutional, pooling, and fully connected layers.
+In this thesis, sequantial data (an array of measurements) should be classified.
+Therefore, the CNN has been chosen due to its ability to process time series and sequential data with one dimensional filters.
-The convolutional layers detect low-level features, while subsequent layers combine these features to recognize higher-level patterns.
+These filters detect low-level patterns in the sequential data, while subsequent layers combine these features to recognize higher-level patterns.
+The CNN in this thesis consists of convolutional, max pooling, and fully connected layers.
 Pooling layers downsample the feature maps, reducing the spatial dimensions of the data and increasing computational efficiency.
-Finally, fully connected layers process the extracted features to make predictions or classifications.
+Fully connected layers process the extracted features to make the classification.

+#figure(
+  image("images/typical-cnn-architecture.png"),
+  caption: [Typical architecture for a CNN.
+Source: @kumarDifferentTypesCNN2023] )

 During training, CNNs adjust the parameters of the filters through backpropagation, optimizing them to minimize the difference between predicted outputs and ground truth labels.
 This process enables CNNs to effectively learn and generalize from large datasets.
-Their ability to learn relevant features from raw input data and their hierarchical architecture make them well-suited for handling complex tasks.
 For additional information see @russellArtificialIntelligenceModern2021.

 === Adversarial Machine Learning using Fast Gradient Sign Method <terms-and-definitions-fgsm>
-//TODO: hinführung verbessern? (machine learning wird in vielen verschiedenen bereichen verwendet, adversarial machine learning zeigt probleme/"verteidigungstaktiken"??)
+Machine learning is employed across a domains, highlighting its versatility.
-Adversarial machine learning is an area of research investigating how machine learning models can be compromised by inputs designed to cause the model to make a mistake.
+However, adversarial machine learning emerges as a critical area of research, focusing on the investigation of how machine learning models can be undermined by specially crafted inputs.
-These inputs are known as adversarial examples.
-The goal of adversarial machine learning is to understand machine learning models' vulnerabilities and develop techniques to make them more robust against such attacks.
+These adversarial inputs are designed to trick the model into making errors, revealing potential vulnerabilities and guiding the development of defensive strategies to enhance model robustness.
 Various machine learning techniques are tailored to address particular problem sets based on the premise that the training and test data share the same statistical distribution.
 However, in practical situations, this belief can prove to be misguided.
 In particular, when users intentionally submit erroneous data, it can considerably impact the reliability and effectiveness of machine learning models.